 After quite a lot of thinking, these specialists working for the Continuous Mortality Investigation (CMI) have published a working paper setting out their intentions for the 2020 version of their annual model for projecting how life expectancies will change over the coming decades.

 A quick overview of the basics

 - In general, life expectancies (simply put, the highest birthday the average person will reach before they die) have been increasing over the years due to a number of factors including better medical care and a decline in smoking.

 - Over recent years, data show that the size of these yearly improvements has been decreasing, leading to questions concerning how long these improvements can last.

-- In response to these emerging questions, the 2016 and 2019 versions of the CMI’s model, new parameters were added to allow users to customise the model output according to what they think might happen in the future.
+- In response to these emerging questions, new parameters were added to the 2016 and 2019 versions of the CMI’s model in order to allow users to customise the model output according to what they think might happen in the future.

 The new model